janpapenbrock/realtime/README.md

 "email": "<long-string>@developer.gserviceaccount.com",
 ```
 3. Analytics accounts are structured on three levels: Accounts, Properties and Views.
-3. Realtime allows to add all **accounts** which should be considered for the dashboard
+3. Realtime allows to add all **Accounts** which should be considered for the dashboard
 ```
     "account": {
         "include": [ "1234567", "2345678" ]